 Questions have come up as to whether the Nav cards available on eBay in the $100 range (vs. $400+ from the dealer) are legitimate.
 The only way the eBay cards can be clones is if these vendors are either able to change the CID (serial #) of the card to match the source, or if they know the algorithm to change the lock code to match the CID of the target SD cards.
 Just making plain copies of an official card will not work.

-One large advantage to this ability is that you can purchase an Ultra SDHC Class 10 card (faster reads), and after formatting it FAT 32 and copying the files from your original VIN-locked card onto it, use that card instead – so that, in theory, your Nav boots up quicker.
+One large advantage to this ability is that you can purchase a faster, larger-capacity Ultra SDHC Class 10 card (8 GB is adequate), and after formatting it FAT 32 and copying the files from your original VIN-locked card onto it, use that card instead – so that, in theory, not only should your Nav boot up quicker, but should future updated map files grow in size, you won’t have to worry about your card conceivably becoming too small.
 The hardware is said not to be compatible with SDXC though, so don’t try those cards (this may not be the case for 2017 vehicles and newer, but I’ve yet to confirm).

 Based on my experience, if the backup-card copy (which will also be VIN-locked to your car) doesn’t work in your vehicle directly, it should after you update the card using the 124 Spider Toolbox .
 Then you are able to put aside your original card in case you ever need Navigation related warranty work done or need to create another backup.
 Now that I’ve switched to my Ultra SD card copy, I don’t feel that my Navigation loads up any quicker, but it could be that the newer map version has more data to load into memory.